klreeher/wedding-pelican/content/pages/ceremony.md

 Summary: Where to find the wedding ceremony, and what to expect.

 The wedding ceremony will be held at [St. Mark's Episcopal Cathedral](http://ourcathedral.org), Kate and Elena's home church.
-The Rev. Siri Hauge Hustad, a long time friend of Kate's, will be officiating.

 <!-- MarkdownTOC -->